Victoria's Secret? Concealed Assets

 Source: L Brand's 10-Ks from 2013 to 2017 & Author's Calculations

 Those numbers certainly look like something which would satisfy my 15% requirement.
-Sometimes it's a little below 15% and sometimes it's a bit over 15%, but it's in the 15% ballpark for sure.
+Sometimes, it's a little below 15% and sometimes it's a bit over 15%, but it's in the 15% ballpark for sure.

 Overall: okay, but not great.